samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 ## Building the Birthdates API

-Firstly, you will need to check if you have Node.js, NPM, and a MongoDB instance installed in your development machine:
+Firstly, you will need to check if you have Node.js, NPM, and a MongoDB instance installed on your development machine:

 ```bash
 node --version